Tips For Training Your Golden at Golden Retriever

 Characteristics Of The Golden Retriever

-... around young kids, they can still knock them over or tend to want to go them in the face.
-No matter how great your Golden Retriever may be around kids, you ll never want to leave your dog and your kids alone.
-Even though Golden s have a great attitude, a bairn can accidentally choose him or pull his tail and cause him to retaliate via his natural instinct.
+... can accidentally choose him or pull his tail and cause him to retaliate via his natural instinct.
 All Golden Retrievers love the water, and choose to get wet limb chance they carry.
-If you have a pond or other source ...
+If you have a pond or other source of water on your anchor, you can expect your Golden Retriever to get into it whenever ...

 Read Full Article